 Parents/carers of any student who have made an application to the school but have been refused a place have the right to appeal to an independent panel whose decision to uphold or reject the appeal will be binding on both the School and the Appellant.
 To exercise your right to appeal you should notify your intention by writing to the Clerk to the Governors at the School address.
 Your appeal should be received by the school before the end of March (exact closing date available on the school's website).
-Any appeals received after this deadline may be heard at a later date.
+Any appeals received after this deadline will be heard at a later date.

-Parents/carers appealing for an in-year place should contact the Clerk to the Governors (mark the envelope 'Admissions') at the School in order to obtain the relevant appeal documentation.
+Parents/carers appealing for a mid-year place should contact the Clerk to the Governors (Admissions) at the School in order to obtain the relevant appeal documentation.